yuetanbupt/AnaFig/README.md

 ## 🙌 Contributors and Acknowledgement
 **AnaFig is developed by a team consisting of:**
-Yue Tan, Xuzhao Shi, Rui Mao, Zilong Song, Zonghai Hu, Dongyan Zhao Email to yuetan@pku.edu.cn
+Tan Yue, Xuzhao Shi, Rui Mao, Zilong Song, Zonghai Hu, Dongyan Zhao

+Email to yuetan@pku.edu.cn
 WICT, Peking University
 Beijing University of Posts and Telecommunications